lukso-network/docs/docs/faq/network/validators.md

 ## How many LYX are needed to run a validator?

 Both the testnet and mainnet require 32 LYX per validator key.
 A single node can run multiple validators on one single node.
+After the Pectra fork validators are able to stake between 32 and 2048 LYX per validator key, making validator management easier.

 ## How does a genesis validator differ from regular ones?